Nov. 30, 2022

 Biotinidase deficiency is a rare autosomal recessively inherited disorder affecting the recycling of biotin, an essential B vitamin.
 It may present with intractable seizures in infants and young children.
 Biotin plasma levels can be measured and, if low, treated with daily supplementation of biotin (5 to 20 mg/day).

 Treatment with various antiseizure medications varies in different parts of the world.
-A retrospective study of 119 infants found that neonatal seizure and etiology negatively affected neurodevelopmental outcomes instead of the choice of antiseizure medication (23).
-Phenobarbital has often been the first drug of choice (103; 13).
-The usual loading dose is 20 mg/kg IV, with initial maintenance doses of 3 to 4 mg/kg/day in 2 divided doses.
+A retrospective study of 119 infants found that neonatal seizure and etiology negatively affected neurodevelopmental outcomes instead of the choice of antiseizure medication (22).
+Phenobarbital has often been the first drug of choice (99; 13; 41).
+The usual loading dose is 20 mg/kg intravenous, with initial maintenance doses of 3 to 4 mg/kg/day in 2 divided doses.
 Apparent half-life after 5 to 7 days is 100 hours.
 Titration of the dose to achieve levels of up to 40 mcg/ml may be necessary in refractory cases.
-Comparing phenobarbital and phenytoin efficacy in 59 neonates with seizures, 43% of children assigned to phenobarbital as the first drug showed complete seizure control (63).
+A randomized control trial found that phenobarbital was more effective than levetiracetam, with 80% of patients being seizure free at 24 hours versus 28% in the levetiracetam group (79).
+Comparing phenobarbital and phenytoin efficacy in 59 neonates with seizures, 43% of children assigned to phenobarbital as the first drug showed complete seizure control (60).
 Those first treated with phenytoin showed 45% seizure suppression.
 Comparing phenobarbital and phenytoin efficacy in 59 neonates with seizures, 43% of children assigned to phenobarbital as the first drug showed complete seizure control.
 Those first treated with phenytoin showed 45% seizure suppression.
-Dizon demonstrated the variation in practice for antiseizure medication use (1658 neonates > 36 weeks, 34 ICUs) in patients with hypoxic-ischemic encephalopathy, particularly in patients without electrographic seizures (26%) (14).
-The study noted that the median cost for antiseizure drug per patient was $89.90.

 As a consequence of the limited efficacy of many current neonatal antiseizure medications, off-label medications are sometimes used.
-Topiramate has also been assessed because of its presumed neuroprotective efficacy in animal models of hypoxic-ischemic injury (51).
+Topiramate has also been assessed because of its presumed neuroprotective efficacy in animal models of hypoxic-ischemic injury (50).
 In a small retrospective cohort study of clinical topiramate use in newborns with acute seizures that were refractory to current agents, Glass and colleagues reported reduced occurrence or complete seizure suppression in 4 of 6 infants.
-Carbamazepine has been found to be safe and effective in neonates with benign familial neonatal epilepsy (76) and in KCNQ2 encephalopathy (67).
+Carbamazepine has been found to be safe and effective in neonates with benign familial neonatal epilepsy (73) and in KCNQ2 encephalopathy (64).
+A pilot study randomized patients to receive either phenobarbital with either placebo or bumetanide.
+Although additional studies are needed, this study demonstrated an additional reduction in seizure in the patients with received bumetanide without serious adverse events (87).

 Therapeutic hypothermia, in the form of whole body cooling or head cooling, has become the standard of care for term and near-term neonates with hypoxic ischemic encephalopathy.
 Besides improving developmental outcomes, it has been shown to lower the seizure burden during cooling in hypoxic ischemic encephalopathy (34).
 When assessing EEG abnormalities and MRI findings in infants with hypoxic ischemic encephalopathy, the infants who received whole body cooling had less prevalent abnormalities on imaging and EEG than the selective head cooling infants (32).

 There are no specific guidelines as to when to continue the antiseizure medication.
-In a survey, antiseizure medications were continued at the time of hospital discharge for 73% of patients with acute reactive seizures; 78% of those with ischemic infarct were discharged home on medication compared to 57% with hypoxic ischemic encephalopathy (85).
-One study found that the duration of phenobarbital treatment did not prevent postneonatal epilepsy, and seizures after hospital discharge were rare in neonates with acute symptomatic seizures; therefore, early discontinuation of medication was recommended (18; 60).
-However, in another study that assessed current practice, the majority of the neonates were discharged home on medication; some sites discontinued antiseizure medications in most or all neonates with acute symptomatic seizures prior to discharge (86).
+In a survey, antiseizure medications were continued at the time of hospital discharge for 73% of patients with acute reactive seizures; 78% of those with ischemic infarct were discharged home on medication compared to 57% with hypoxic ischemic encephalopathy (83).
+A comparative effectiveness study found no difference in neurodevelopment or development of epilepsy at 24 months among children who had their antiseizure medication continued versus stopped after resolution of acute symptomatic neonatal seizures (24).
+One study found that the duration of phenobarbital treatment did not prevent postneonatal epilepsy, and seizures after hospital discharge were rare in neonates with acute symptomatic seizures; therefore, early discontinuation of medication was recommended (17; 57).
+However, in another study that assessed current practice, the majority of the neonates were discharged home on medication; some sites discontinued antiseizure medications in most or all neonates with acute symptomatic seizures prior to discharge (84).

 It is important to identify the etiology in order to direct treatment of the seizures and determine prognosis.
-Seizures persisting despite anticonvulsant treatment in children receiving 2 or more antiseizure drugs were highly prognostic for poor outcome.
-Treatment failure with 3 or 4 antiseizure drugs, as opposed to 2 antiseizure drugs, increased the risk of poor outcome (47; 93).
+Seizures persisting despite antiseizure treatment in children receiving 2 or more antiseizure drugs were highly prognostic for poor outcome.
+Treatment failure with 3 or 4 antiseizure drugs, as opposed to 2 antiseizure drugs, increased the risk of poor outcome (46; 93).
 Electrographic seizures and mortality were greater in preterm infants compared to term infants (29).
+In a multicenter study, only 13% of infants with acute symptomatic seizures developed epilepsy by age 24 months (85).

 Elissa G Yozawitz MD